 We would always advise that in the event of a complaint the

 first contact is made with the trader by you - preferably in the

 form a letter (with proof of delivery).
 If that has not worked, if

-you are located in the UK, Consumer Direct will
+you are located in the UK, Citizens Advice will

 give you advice.
 From outside the UK contact the UK European Consumer Centre.